xinyiwang23/5293irisrecognition/README.md

       - Return: new image
       - For each pixel in normalized image, find the value for the corresponding pixels in the original image by calling the function getxy() and fill in the value.

-#### 2.6 Function name: getRotation

-      - Take parameter: image, degree
-      - This function takes normalized image and rotate the rectangle image to specified degree.
-It will be called in the function5.2 processImageWithRotation() below.

 ### 3.Image Enhancement